Upgrade of Super-Kamiokande with Gadolinium: PHYSICS BENEFITS OF GADOLINIUM IN SUPER-KAMIOKANDE

 \subsubsection{Atmospheric Neutrinos}

-In GeV-order neutrino observations, improving the neutron detection efficiency using Gd is expected to improve the ability to distinguish between neutrinos and antineutrinos.
+In GeV-scale neutrino observations, improving the neutron detection efficiency using Gd is expected to improve the ability to distinguish between neutrinos and antineutrinos.
 This is because antineutrinos are more likely to produce neutrons in the primary interaction than neutrinos, and the number of neutrons detected after neutrino interactions is expected to reflect this tendency.
-However, the number of neutrons produced in the final state because of interactions within the nucleus increases with energy, and the neutron multiplicity is much larger than would be predicted simply by considering only primary interactions.
+However, the number of neutrons produced by secondary interactions within the nucleus increases with energy, and thus the final state neutron multiplicity is much larger than would be predicted simply by considering only primary interactions.
 Therefore, understanding hadron-nucleus interactions inside the nucleus and in the detector is crucial for this purpose.
-For atmospheric neutrinos, the ability to distinguish between neutrinos and antineutrinos improves the sensitivity to neutrino mass ordering by taking advantage of the different oscillation patterns of their neutrinos as they pass through the Earth's core and mantle.
+For atmospheric neutrinos, the ability to distinguish between neutrinos and antineutrinos improves the sensitivity to neutrino mass ordering by taking advantage of the different oscillation patterns of their neutrinos as they pass through the Earth's core and mantle~\cite{Wester:2024}.